sjrsrini/SriniInputOutputTest/README.md

 SiblingOneTextProcessor and SiblingTwoTextProcessor: Are classes that extend AbstractTextEnc and implement processText(Reader, Witer) this is how you can implement variations on text processing.

+DataEncTester.java : This is a test file that demonstrates how to use the classes to process first the text files, String and then Binary file and String.